-Situation Recommended Action

-The AC adapter 1.
-Plug the AC adapter into the computer, and then connect to the main power supply.
+Situation Recommended Action The AC adapter and a power Plug the AC adapter into the computer, and then connect to the main power supply.
+Save all necessary files. outlet are available.
+3. Resume work.
+Turn off the computer if you want to recharge the battery rapidly.
+The AC adapter or a power outlet is unavailable.

-and a power 2.
 Save all necessary files.

-outlet are 3.
-Resume work.

-available.
-Turn off the computer if you want to recharge the battery rapidly.

-The AC adapter Save all necessary files.

-or a power outlet 2.
 Close all applications.

-is unavailable.
-3. Turn off the computer.
+Turn off the computer.